thewhodidthis/findme/README.md

 ## about

-Just another take on the old [sosumi](https://en.wikipedia.org/wiki/Sosumi) class.
+Yet another take on the old [sosumi](https://en.wikipedia.org/wiki/Sosumi) class.
 Tracks device data only.

 ## setup